mattycraig/mjc-framework-jade/README.md

 grunt serve
 ```

-Before we build our project, let's ensure our files are up to standards:
+Before we build our project, let's ensure our files are up to standards (optional):

 ```bash
 grunt scsslint && grunt validation && grunt jshint